easyJet (OTCMKTS:EJTTF) Stock Rating Lowered by Zacks Investment Research

-Zacks Investment Research lowered shares of easyJet (OTCMKTS:EJTTF) from a buy rating to a hold rating in a report published on Monday morning, Zacks.com reports.
+easyJet (OTCMKTS:EJTTF) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “EasyJet plc is an airline company.
 It operates primarily in the United Kingdom and Europe.
 EasyJet plc is based in Luton, the United Kingdom. “

-EJTTF has been the topic of a number of other reports.
-UBS Group reissued a buy rating on shares of easyJet in a research note on Monday, April 19th.
-Credit Suisse Group restated a buy rating on shares of easyJet in a research report on Thursday, May 20th.
-The Goldman Sachs Group restated a hold rating on shares of easyJet in a research report on Monday, April 19th.
-Barclays restated a hold rating on shares of easyJet in a research report on Tuesday, June 22nd.
-Finally, Sanford C. Bernstein restated a buy rating on shares of easyJet in a research report on Sunday, June 20th.
-Five investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-The company has an average rating of Buy and an average price target of $12.00.
+A number of other brokerages have also recently commented on EJTTF.
+Berenberg Bank reaffirmed a “hold” rating on shares of easyJet in a research note on Sunday, May 30th.
+Barclays reaffirmed a “hold” rating on shares of easyJet in a research note on Tuesday, June 22nd.
+UBS Group reissued a “buy” rating on shares of easyJet in a research report on Monday, April 19th.
+Sanford C. Bernstein reissued a “buy” rating on shares of easyJet in a report on Sunday, June 20th.
+Finally, Morgan Stanley raised shares of easyJet to a “buy” rating and set a $11.00 price objective for the company in a research note on Monday, July 12th.
+Five research analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $12.50.

 easyJet plc, together with its subsidiaries, operates as an airline carrier primarily in Europe.
 It also engages in the trading and leasing of aircrafts, as well as in tour operations; develops building projects; and provides financing services.
 As of September 30, 2020, the company operated 981 routes and a fleet of 342 aircrafts.